acumos/documentation/docs/AcumosUser/portal-user/portal/portal-overview.rst

 Overview
 ========

-The Acumos Portal is designed to enable Modelers to easily onboard, document, and package their AI models into reusable microservices.
+The Acumos Portal is designed to enable Modelers to easily on-board, document, and package their AI models into reusable microservices.

-A Modeler may test out the Acumos features in a personal **private/unpublished** section of the Marketplace.
+A Modeler may test out the Acumos features in a personal private/unpublished section of the Marketplace.
 Additionally, a Modeler may publish the models to the Company Marketplace or to the Public Marketplace for wider distribution.

 Modelers are typically subject-matter experts in their fields, so Acumos